m-z-b/fixed_record/README.md

 described in a YAML file.

 Why is this useful?
 Occasionally you have tabular data which hardly ever changes and can easily be edited by hand.
-Although this data could be placed in a database, it may not be worth the overheads involved (loading a database, maintaining database code).
+Although this data could be placed in a database, it may not be worth the overhead involved (loading a database, maintaining database code, etc.).

-It may be quicker and simpler to implement this as an array of objects in a YAML file, and use this gem to provide access to the data.
+It may be quicker and simpler to implement this as an array or hash of objects in a YAML file, and use this gem to provide access to the data.

 See the Usage section below.